My fondest memories as a child are of family Christmas traditions, especially our kids advent calendar!

 I try to plan the whole thing in advance the best I can, but I number all of the bags on the back and keep a master list of what’s inside.
 That way if a movie night won’t work on a particular day, I can switch it out with another one.

-To create your own banister kids advent calendar, you’ll need these items:
+To create your own kids advent calendar gift bags, you’ll need these items:

-- Small favor bags (red stripes or multicolor)
+- Small brown bags or different colored bags for each child (red stripes or multicolor)

 - Goodies to fill the bags

-If you don’t have a banister, you can string this up on a fireplace or anywhere else you can hang things.
-You could also have a box under the tree or you could just have one new one show up on the kitchen table each morning.
+You can hang them on a banister, string them up on a fireplace, or anywhere else you can hang things.
+You could also have a box under the tree, or you could just have one new one show up on the kitchen table each morning.

 My kids love this tradition as much as I do.
 In fact, they count down the days until it begins each year.
 Oh, and that wooden nativity kids advent calendar we started with all those years ago?
 We still use it every single year.
 The older kids say it just wouldn’t be Christmas without it.
 The first thing they want to do is open the box to see which figure goes up.

-I must admit that the gift giver in me absolutely loves to plan this out, too.
-I frequent the dollar section and dollar stores for special finds.
-I also use this as an opportunity to spend cherished family time together and have things we ordinarily try to keep at a minimum (like candy and hot chocolate).
+I must admit that the gift-giver in me absolutely loves to plan this out, too.
+Frequently, I visit the dollar sections and dollar stores for special finds.
+I also use this as an opportunity to spend cherished family time together.
+I try to have things we ordinarily try to keep at a minimum (like candy and hot chocolate).

 Some of our favorite kids advent calendar bag items are:

-- Tickets for fun places like the ballet, sporting event, or museum
+- Tickets for fun places like the ballet, sporting events, or museum

 - Small iTunes gift cards